Black (2004 film): Plot

-Padaveedan has had enough when Padaveedan imports trained killers from Tamil Nadu to finish off Shanmukhan but Shanmukhan kills them all.
+Shanmughan has had enough when Padaveedan imports the trained killers from Tamil Nadu to finish off Shanmughan but he kills them all.
 He meets the commissioner and reveals he is going on a mission to finish Padaveedan's gang one by one.
 The commissioner tries to object by saying that the government hasn't given the police permission to do so.
-But, Shanmukhan tells him to get lost and sets out on his mission.
+But, Shanmughan tells him to get lost and sets out on his mission.

-Shanmukhan then dismantles his syndicate by killing every member of the gang and finally sneaks into Padaveedan's home in full uniform while the commissioner and a battalion of police are guarding the place and kills him by slitting his throat.
-In the end, Shanmukhan, moves out to start a new life with his deaf daughter and Anandam.
+Shanmughan then dismantles his syndicate by killing every member of the gang and finally sneaks into Padaveedan's home in full uniform while the commissioner and a battalion of police are guarding the place and kills him by slitting his throat.
+In the end, Shanmughan moves out to start a new life with his deaf daughter and Anandam.